A Course of Christian Learning for Discipleship and Ministry in Today’s World, in partnership with the Baptist Union of Great Britain

 How can I enrol?

-PFS students taking the full course will attend all twelve modules over 3 years and write two 1500 words assignments per module.
+EMD students taking the full course will attend all twelve modules over 3 years and write two 1500 words assignments per module.
 Once all 24 assignments have been marked, the student receives a Certificate (access level).
 However please note that we only enrol students for a year at a time.

 Saturday students just attend individual modules without any essay writing obligations but no Certificate is provided afterwards.
 For registration, please click on the Eventbrite link below for the module you wish to attend.
 You will need to pay through Eventbrite.
 Please note there are separate Eventbrite pages for each day of the module.